phpactor/phpactor/doc/other/rpc.rst

    This document should largely be correct but is a work-in-progress

-Phpactor communicates with the editor over its own RPC protocol which effectively allows the editor to intruct Phpactor to do things, and in turn Phpactor can also instruct the editor to do things.
+Phpactor communicates with the editor over its own RPC protocol which effectively allows the editor to instruct Phpactor to do things, and in turn Phpactor can also instruct the editor to do things.

 .. figure:: https://user-images.githubusercontent.com/530801/30521464-39743352-9bc0-11e7-92ac-06b3228adf67.png